 - 4 beef Tenderloin Steaks, cut 1 inch thick (about 4 to 5 oz each)

 - 2 1/1 to 4 1/8 teaspoons coarsely cracked black pepper, divided

 - 9 ounces peeled and cubed sweet potatoes

 - ESPRESSO-BOURBON SAUCE

 - 1/8 teaspoon black pepper

-Combine all sauce ingredients, except pepper, in small saucepan; bring to a boil.
+- Combine all sauce ingredients, except pepper, in small saucepan; bring to a boil.
 Reduce heat and simmer, uncovered 12 to 15 minutes or until sauce is thickened and reduced by about half, stirring occasionally.
-Stir in pepper.
+Stir in 1/8 teaspoon pepper.
 Keep warm.

-Press coarsely cracked pepper on both sides of beef steak.
+- Press 2 to 4 teaspoons coarsely cracked pepper on both sides of beef steak.
 Heat large nonstick skillet over medium heat until hot.
 Place steaks in skillet; cook 10 to 13 minutes for medium rare (145°F) to medium (160°F) doneness, turning occasionally.

-This recipe is an excellent source of fiber, protein, niacin, vitamin B6, vitamin B12, selenium and zinc; and a good source of iron.
+This recipe is an excellent source of Protein, Iron, Potassium, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Choline.